LukeLeimbach/WebDesignHomework/Assignment2/README.md

 # Assignment 1

-This assignment demonstrates some basic stuff about the .md markup language.
+This assignment demonstrates some basic stuff about the markdown language.

 ## Styling